petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/example-configuration-files.md

 # Example Configuration Files

-Different services in DXP Cloud (such as the [search](../platform-services/search-service.md) and [web server](../platform-services/web-server-service.md) services) use configuration files to perform what you might be used to handling differently in an on-premises environment.
-Here are some example resources you can use as a starting point to see what these files look like when you are getting started with DXP Cloud.
+Different services in Liferay Cloud (such as the [search](../platform-services/search-service.md) and [web server](../platform-services/web-server-service.md) services) use configuration files to perform what you might be used to handling differently in an on-premises environment.
+Here are some example resources you can use as a starting point to see what these files look like when you are getting started with Liferay Cloud.

 ## Web Server Service Configuration (nginx.conf)